ikolith/citatel/docs/_pages/rules_and_resources/rules.md

 Let's say you have a longsword in one hand and you're fighting a guy with chainmail armor.
 The longsword has a Basic Attack AP cost:“(1n1)->(2n1)" and has a slashing (S) [swinging: neutral] move that does a d8 in damage as well as a piercing (P) [thrusting] move that does a d6 of damage.
 You slash first, paying (1n1).
 This does poorly against the opponents chain mail, so you try to the (P) piercing attack for (2n1) (the second AP cost, because this is the second time you've used an attack this turn) and this does better.
 You don't have enough AP to do a third attack, but if you did it would cost (2n1).

-## Initiative Rules B
+## Initiative Rules

-There is a more standard initiative ruleset with people taking turns in initiative order, "Initiative Rules A".
-I didn't like it.
 The ruleset that follows has not been tested much and will likely see some changes.
 This is the current state.

-Initiative is equal to AGI + or - any bonuses or penalties to initiative.
+A character's initiative is their AGI + or - any relevant bonuses or penalties.

 The initiative scores of the players should always be public on some form of initiative tracker.
 As other characters reveal their initiative, they should be added to the tracker (and removed when they are no longer relevant).